The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 What does it even mean?

-That’s already your little red flag of lacking any real rigor.
+That’s already a red flag for lacking rigor.

-Women, like men, or like any other living organism for that matter, seek to get the best they can get.
+Women, like any other living organism, seek to get the best they can get.

-But on the overall population, the median among estimates is 3.7% including those who took the test ( One of the sources is here and another one here).
+Data is hard to find, the median estimate of cuckolded men is 3.7% ( One of the sources is here and another one here).

 That means that 98+% of women father children from their “official” partners.